-Council: the Staffordshire and Stoke on Trent Joint Archives Committee as established by an Agreement dated 26 March 1997 and subsequently renewed 19 September 2001
+Council: the Staffordshire and Stoke on Trent Joint Archives Committee as established by an Agreement dated 26 March 1997 as updated, amended and renewed from time to time.

-Archive Service: the Staffordshire and Stoke on Trent Archive Service, comprising the Staffordshire Record Office, the Lichfield Record Office and Stoke on Trent City Archives
+Archive Service: the Staffordshire and Stoke on Trent Archive Service, comprising Staffordshire Record Office and Stoke on Trent City Archives.

-Joint Data Controller means such person who determines the purposes for which personal data is processed during the period when the records remain on Deposit.
+Data Controller: means such person who determines the purposes and processes by which personal data is processed during the period when the records remain on deposit.

-3.1 The terms of this Agreement shall apply to all records deposited with the Archive Service on or after 1 March 2008.
-The Depositor may agree any variations to these terms with the Head of the Archive Services at the time of deposit and any such variations will be recorded in writing.
+- The terms of this Agreement shall apply to all Records deposited with the Archive Service on or after 6 February 2020, and the Depositor is deemed to agree to these terms when leaving Records on deposit with the Archive Service.
+Any variation to these terms must be agreed with the Head of Archive Services at the time of deposit and any such variations will be recorded in writing.

-3.2 The records shall remain deposited in the custody of the Council for such a period sufficient to justify the Council's expenditure on storage, cataloguing and conservation.
+- The Records shall remain deposited in the custody of the Council for such a period sufficient to justify the Council's expenditure on storage, cataloguing and conservation.
 In normal circumstances, this would be for a minimum of thirty years.

-3.3 The Council shall become the Joint Data Controller with the Depositor in compliance with the 1998 Act.
+- The Council shall be the Joint Data Controller of the Records with the Depositor in compliance with Data Protection Legislation.
 The Council shall reserve the right not to take records on deposit which may still be needed by the Depositor to support decisions concerning individuals.
-Where records containing personal information are included within a deposit, they must be identified at the point of deposit.
+Where the Depositor is aware of personal data within the Records, they must notify the Archive Service at the point of deposit.

 4. Gifts and Bequests